 Here in Southeast Asia we often eat the pork ribs simply with stir-fried morning glory and steamed rice but typically they’d form one of an array of dishes as part of a shared family-style meal.
 You could serve the ribs with fried spring rolls, some dumplings, fried rice, Chinese leafy greens, and a stir-fry or braise, such as Cambodian cashew chicken or Vietnamese braised pork belly.

 Before I tell you more about this sticky Asian pork ribs recipe, we have a favour to ask.
 Grantourismo is reader-supported.
-If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by supporting our epic Cambodian cuisine history and cookbook on Patreon, which you can do for as little as the price of a coffee.
+If you’ve cooked our recipes, please consider supporting Grantourismo by supporting our epic Cambodian cuisine history and cookbook on Patreon; or buying a handcrafted KROK, the best mortar and pestle ever; or buying something on Amazon, such as these classic cookbooks for serious cooks or gifts for Asian food lovers.
+We may earn a small commission but you won’t pay any extra.

 Now let me tell you more about this sticky Asian pork ribs recipe.